Top 10 Home Interior Design Trends To Watch Out For This 2021

 Believe it or not, you’ll see more and more bidets in toilets this 2021!
 When the pandemic started, toilet paper has skyrocketed in prices and is almost always out of stock on the shelves.
 This is a big turning point to bidets’ rise in popularity in households.

 This year, it’s fame is expected to grow even more as people become more conscious of the environment.
-Having a bidet at home isn't only trendy, but it can also decrease toilet paper usage which isn't sustainable in the long run.
+Having a bidet at home isn't only trendy, but it can also decreases toilet paper usage which is a win win!

 7. Home office now as a primary feature